thedemodev/fxa/README.md

 Then run `npm start` and get to work!

----

-### FxA Email Service

-> Skip this if you are not working on the [fxa-email-service](packages/fxa-email-service).

-The pm2 scripts run the `latest` docker version of the email service by default.
-If you want to start making changes to the email service then do the following:

-1. Stop the email-service using `./pm2 stop <email_service_id>`
-1. Build the service: `cd packages/fxa-email-service; cargo build --bin fxa_email_send`
-1. Run the service: `cd packages/fxa-email-service; ./scripts/run_send.sh`

 ### Firefox for Android

 > Skip this if you are not working on Firefox for Android and FxA.